 Review + create

-Review the Deployment Summary and click on Create button.
+Review the Deployment Summary and click on the Create button.

 End-user Experience

-Once this Feature update deployment profile is applied to users devices, they will receive a notification and need to perform a device reboot to finalize the installation process.
+Once this feature update deployment profile is applied to users’ devices, they will receive a notification and need to reboot to finalize the installation process.

-User do not need to take any action to get this feature update deployment profile on their devices.
-Windows devices regularly check-in with Intune for new policy updates.
+User does not need to take any action to get this feature to update the deployment profile on their devices.
+Windows devices regularly check in with Intune for new policy updates.

-However, if you want to speed up this process, you can also force an Intune sync from the device.
-A restart of the device also triggers Intune device check-in process.
+However, if you want to speed up this process, you can force an Intune sync from the device.
+A restart of the device also triggers the Intune device check-in process.

 Troubleshooting

-If there are any issues with the deployment of the Windows 11 23H2 feature update, there are multiple places to investigate and find out what went wrong.
+If there are any issues with the Windows 11 23H2 feature update deployment, there are multiple places to investigate and find out what went wrong.

 1. Investigate Event Viewer logs

-To start with your troubleshooting, you can check Event viewer logs on the target device.
-Follow below steps to check:
+To start with your troubleshooting, you can check the Event Viewer logs on the target device.
+Follow the below steps to check:

 2. Check if Safeguard hold is applied

-If a device has a Safeguard hold applied for a feature update version being deployed through Intune, the upgrade may not proceed.
-To learn more about opting out of Safeguard hold, refer to this link.
+If a device has a Safeguard hold applied for a feature update version deployed through Intune, the upgrade may not proceed.
+Refer to this link to learn more about opting out of Safeguard Hold.

 3. Check Reports on Intune admin center

 Export Feature update reports to investigate the deployment’s status.
-Confirm that the deployment is in the offering state; if it’s in a paused or scheduled state, the update won’t be deployed.
+Confirm that the deployment is in the offering state; the update won’t be deployed if it’s paused or scheduled.
 For instructions on exporting Feature update reports, refer to the link: 3 Ways to Export Windows Feature Update Report from Intune.

-4. Check if Telemetry level is set to Required
+4. Check if Telemetry level is set to the Required

-In some instances, if the Telemetry level is not set to “Required,” Feature updates via Intune may not be offered to the devices.
-Ensure that the Telemetry or Diagnostic data setting is set to “Required.”
-For more information on Telemetry/Diagnostic data settings, refer to the link: Intune: Configure Windows Telemetry/Diagnostic data [3 ways].
+Sometimes, if the Telemetry level is not set to Required, Feature updates via Intune may not be offered to the devices.
+Ensure the Telemetry or Diagnostic data setting is set to Required.
+For more information on Telemetry/Diagnostic data settings, refer to Intune: Configure Windows Telemetry/Diagnostic data [3 ways].